 In most cases, the best treatment for metabolic syndrome rests with you.
 Changes to your behavior -- such as eating healthier and getting more exercise -- are the first things your doctor will suggest.
 By adopting some healthy habits, you may be able to eliminate your risk factors completely.

 - Get some exercise.
 Exercise is a great way to lose weight, but don't get down if the scale isn't showing progress.
 Even if you don't lose a single pound, exercise can lower blood pressure, improve cholesterol levels, and improve insulin resistance.
 If you're out of shape, start slowly.
 Try walking more.
 Work more physical activity into your day.
 When you're on foot, allow a little extra time to take the scenic route to get some extra steps.
 To keep track, buy a pedometer (step counter).
 Gradually increase your physical activity until you're doing it on most days of the week.
 But don't get too ambitious.
 If you try a workout regime that's too tough, you may give up.
 You need to find a level of exercise that fits your personality.

 - Eat a healthy diet.
 Eating a healthy diet can improve your cholesterol, insulin resistance, and blood pressure -- even if your weight stays the same.
-For advice on healthy eating, ask your doctor or registered dietitian about what sort of diet you should eat.
-People who have heart disease or diabetes may need to have special meal plans.
-In general, a diet that's low in saturated fats, trans fat, cholesterol, and salt and high in fruits and vegetables, lean protein, beans, low fat dairy, and whole grains has been shown to help people with high blood pressure and a higher risk of cardiovascular disease.
-Many doctors suggest a "Mediterranean" diet or the DASH diet[I1] .
-These meal plans emphasizes "good" fats (like the monounsaturated fat in olive oil) and a balance of carbohydrates and proteins.
+For advice on healthy eating, ask your doctor or registered dietitian.
+If you have heart disease or diabetes, you may need special meal plans.
+In general, a diet that's low in saturated fats, trans fat, cholesterol, and salt -- and high in fruits, vegetables, lean protein, beans, low fat dairy, and whole grains -- has been shown to help people with high blood pressure and a higher risk of cardiovascular disease.
+Many doctors suggest a "Mediterranean" diet or the DASH diet.
+These meal plans emphasize "good" fats (like the monounsaturated fat in olive oil) and a balance of carbohydrates and proteins.